Here's Why You Should Give a Shit About the Panama Papers

 Let’s start with the big one: Vladimir Putin.

 The way that works is tricky.
-It’s best explained, I think, by a mind-blowing example that the ICIJ highlighted in their reporting:
+It’s best explained, I think, by a mind-blowing example that the ICIJ highlighted in its reporting:

 But the money trail didn’t end there.